duqtools/duqtools/docs/quickstart_gateway.md

 duqtools dash
 ```

-This will open a webserver that you can open in your browser.
+This will open a webserver that you can open in your browser copying the url.

 ```
   You can now view your Streamlit app in your browser.